GLOBAL MARKETS-Yen snaps three-day drop; U.S. stocks flat

 * Benign China inflation data boosts copper sentiment

-NEW YORK, April 9 (Reuters) - The yen gained on Tuesday, snapping a three-day decline against the U.S. dollar, while a fall in Chinese inflation helped stocks and offset pressure from expectations for modest growth in corporate earnings.
+NEW YORK, April 9 (Reuters) - The yen rallied on Tuesday, snapping a three-day decline against the dollar as it neared 100 to the U.S. currency, while expectations for modest growth in corporate earnings capped stocks and overshadowed a fall in Chinese inflation.

-The Japanese currency at one point weakened to 99.66 to the dollar earlier in the global day, using Reuters data, the greenback’s strongest level against the yen since May 2009, before the sell-off in the yen stalled.
+The Japanese currency weakened to 99.66 to the dollar, using Reuters data, the greenback’s strongest level against the yen since May 2009, before the sell-off in the yen stalled.

-Yet, analysts still suggest the yen’s advance is temporary and it is only a matter of time before the Japanese unit again weakens and the dollar sails past the 100-yen mark.
+Analysts believe it is only a matter of time before the dollar sails past the 100 yen mark.

 “Given the breadth of yen bearishness, any reprieve would likely encourage investors to re-establish short yen positions at more favorable exchange rates,” said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington, D.C.

-Tuesday’s rise by the Japanese currency left the greenback down 0.2 percent at 99.14 yen.
+Tuesday’s dollar selling left the greenback down 0.5 percent at 98.92 yen.

 The U.S. currency has still gained around 7 percent against the yen since the Bank of Japan unveiled a massive stimulus program last Thursday involving large purchases of long-term Japanese government bonds.